Alpine Marmot

 Length: 17 – 29 in (43 – 73 cm)

 Body and Coloration: Alpine marmots have a mixture of blonde, reddish, and dark-grey fur.
-Their thumbs have nails, and their other fingers have claws.
+Most of their fingers have claws while their thumbs have nails.

 Range and Distribution